ryanbynoe/spotifytf/README.md

 provider.tf file should look like this and we will  add the configuration options later:
 ![ProviderTF](/assets/providertf.png)

 Next we will need an API Key and this will be used to connect with the Spotify account.
-After creating a free Spotify account, Create a Degveloper account.
+After creating a free Spotify account, Create a Developer account.

 ![createapp](/assets/spotifydev.jpg)